-A majority of our shares of common stock outstanding at the record date must be present or represented by proxy to constitute a quorum and hold the annual meeting.
+A majority of our shares of common stock outstanding as of the record date must be present or represented by proxy to constitute a quorum and hold the annual meeting.
 For purposes of determining whether a quorum exists, we count as present any shares that are voted over the internet, by telephone, by mail or that are represented at the virtual annual meeting.
 Further, for purposes of establishing a quorum, we will count as present shares that a stockholder holds even if the stockholder votes to abstain or only votes on one of the proposals.
-In addition, we will count as present shares held in street name by banks, brokerage firms or other nominees who indicate on their proxies that they do not have authority to vote those shares.
+In addition, because we expect that brokers, banks or other nominees will be able to vote on at least one proposal, we expect that the shares held by these entities will be counted for purposes of determining whether a quorum is present.
 If a quorum is not present, we expect to adjourn the annual meeting until we obtain a quorum.
 Votes cast by proxy will be tabulated by the inspector of election appointed for the annual meeting, who will also determine whether a quorum is present.